Worst Possible Approach to Coaching Employees & What You Should Do

 - Self-direction - workplace autonomy is important to employee engagement.

 - Mastery - the urge to get better at what one does.

 - Purpose - There is a higher-level point to doing what one does.

 From my experience of being in the workforce for over 15 years and as a consultant for over a dozen, I agree with coaching employees through self-direction, mastery, and purpose.
 I have also found the following:

 Motivation is intensely personal.

 Let me repeat that.
 What motivates a human being is intensely personal.
 If you want to effectively coach, inspire, and motivate an employee team member - you absolutely must know what that person values.
 Some people are motivated by money.
 Others are more motivated by making a difference in the world.
 Depending upon the motivational needs of the job and the individual - our unique motivators can bring significant value add or value reduction.
-There are assessment tools that identify what a person values.
+Fortnuately, there are assessment tools that identify what a person values and what motivates them.

 Employee team members who are appreciated act appreciated.
 With extremely rare exception, people like to know they are doing well.
 The best appreciation is the kind your employee team member likes - not what you like.
 Consider reading "How Full Is Your Bucket" by Tom Rath to learn more about how to properly appreciate your employee team members.

 Some people like a more "task-oriented" language - for others - they want a more "people-oriented" approach.
 We naturally speak with others in the manner we like the most.
 What you like may be the opposite of what a valued colleague enjoys.
 Employee team members will better connect with you when you communicate with them in a manner that they appreciate.
 The key to communication is understanding a person's Behavioral Style.
 The best way to identify a person's desired communication style is through a personality assessment.